frannyfx/dummy-parenting/README.md

 - If you'd like to only enable the recording within specific time ranges, turn on the *"Scheduled recording"* option in the settings and add new time slots by pressing the *"Customise schedule"* button.

 **Congratulations, you're now ready to record some audio!**

+## Caveats
+- If the user has not set up any triggers in the app, it will automatically subscribe to a default channel for debugging purposes.
+This can be disabled/enabled by changing the `debug_subscribe_default_enabled` value in the `default_prefs.xml` file.
+The name of this channel can be modified by changing the `debug_subscribe_default_channel_name` value in the same file.